AcademySoftwareFoundation/EncodingGuidelines/WebColorPreservation.md

 </table>

 ## Gamma linear
-Using the `-color_trc 8` flag.
+Using the `-color_trc linear` flag.
 This is unlikely to ever be used for video, however it does make for a good test that something is working.

 <table class='compare'>
 <TR><TD><img width=400 src="tests/greyramp-osx/greyscale-lin.png"/></TD><TD>Source linear PNG</TD></TR>